-Emergent care are those services that, if not provided, would likely result in the need for crisis intervention or hospitalization due to imminent concerns about potential danger to self, others, or grave disability.
+- Emergent care are those services that, if not provided, would likely result in the need for crisis intervention or hospitalization due to imminent concerns about potential danger to self, others, or grave disability.
 Emergency crisis services must be initiated within two hours of the initial request from any source.
-Mobile crisis outreach services are held to this response time.
-These services include Mobile Rapid Response Crisis Teams for adult crisis outreach, Mobile Response and Stabilization Services for youth crisis outreach, and Designated Crisis Responders for ITA evaluation.

-Urgent care services are those services that, if not provided, would result in decompensating to the point that emergency care is necessary.
+Examples include phone crisis services, CCS services, CCORS services, inpatient diversion beds, and crisis stabilization services. - Urgent care services are those services that, if not provided, would result in decompensating to the point that emergency care is necessary.
 Urgent crisis services must be initiated within 24 hours of the initial request from any source.
-Mobile crisis outreach services are held to this response time.
-These services include Mobile Rapid Response Crisis Teams for adult crisis outreach, Mobile Response and Stabilization Services for youth crisis outreach, and Designated Crisis Responders for ITA evaluation.
+Examples include CCS services, CCORS services, inpatient diversion beds, and crisis stabilization services.